terjeio/grblHAL/drivers/STM32F1xx/README.md

 ## grblHAL driver for STM32F1xx processors

+__NOTE:__ This driver has been moved to the [new grblHAL repository](https://github.com/grblHAL/STM32F1xx), new issues should be opened there.

+---

 __NOTE:__ [STM32F3xx Blackpill](../STM32F3xx/README.md) can often be used as a drop-in replacement of STM32F103 based *pills.
 It is likely that grblHAL support for F103 will be frozen at some point due to lack of memory.

 Loosely based on code from robomechs [6-AXIS-USBCNC-GRBL](https://github.com/robomechs/6-AXIS-USBCNC-GRBL) port, updated for [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.htm) and the latest STM HAL drivers where appropriate.